American Cicero

 If we look around at America today, the similarities are obvious.
 Instead of rich landowners preying on the populace, it is a handful of megalomaniacs, who rule from atop global corporations and hedge funds.
 The normal democratic system of governance has broken down, so that the desires of the people are ignored, while the small donor class wields the state as a weapon against the people.
 Another weapon against the people is a vulgar popular culture, aimed at undermining public dignity and self-respect.

 Clearly, reform is needed.
 Increasingly, people are coming around to the idea that what is needed is a Pinochet, who will fumigate the political class and deal harshly with the moral and economic predators currently atop the system.
-It’s why calling Trump a dictator has only helped his cause.
+It is why calling Trump a dictator has only helped his cause.
 The people who voted for him are not so sure it would be a bad idea if he assumed dictatorial power.
 In the spirit of Solon, are there reforms that could be implemented to arrest the decline into tyranny?

 The first thing to acknowledge is that “get back to our constitutional roots” is the sort of thing a moron mutters to himself while watching the news.
-The people saying this really should be rounded up and shipped off the Africa, where they could be eaten by the natives.
+The people saying this really should be rounded up and shipped off to Africa, where they could be eaten by the natives.
 Similarly, rolling back the laws and legal rulings of the last 150 years is not happening either.
 Reform is not revolution.
 The way to prevent a violent end is to push through changes that could be accepted, maybe grudgingly, by the elites.

 The first reform would have to be an amendment to the Constitution enshrining free association and private discrimination as a sacred right.
 The core idea of America was always the idea that it was a big country and people could self-segregate.
-If it was not working for you in the town in which you were born, you could head off to another town to find a better situation.
-You can’t have a mobile, self-segregating population when they need permission from the state to associate or disassociate with one another.
+If it were not working for you in the town in which you were born, you could head off to another town to find a better situation.
+You cannot have a mobile, self-segregating population when they need permission from the state to associate or disassociate with one another.

-The trouble with mobility in a democracy is people can move to a new place and then organize to vote for things against the wishes of the locals.
+The trouble with mobility in a democracy is that people can move to a new place and then organize to vote for things against the wishes of the locals.
 New Hampshire, for example, has been ruined by people from Massachusetts moving there to escape taxes, but then voting for drunken Hibernians as soon as they get a ballot.
-An amendment to tie voting to your place of birth not only solves this problem, it makes immigration useless as a political weapon.
+An amendment to tie voting to your place of birth not only solves this problem, but it also makes immigration useless as a political weapon.
 You cannot import new voters.
 This amendment would be retroactive.

 Those are big reforms that would face a lot of resistance from the billionaire predators that prosper from the current corruption.
 That would necessitate a pruning of the billionaire class.
 Bluntly, no one is going to care if Tim Cook is stripped of his wealth and thrown in a dungeon.
 The world will not change if Jeff Bezos drops dead tomorrow.
 The cemeteries are full of indispensable rich people.
 Therefore, the advice of Thrasybulus is warranted, which means an orderly trimming of the financial elite will be required.